Azureus CLI: The Dark Side of Azureus

 To make it easier on you, and to make things a little more organized, we will create two new directories.
 One named Torrents, and one named Downloads.
 I put these in a shared NFS directory, but you can put them anywhere.
 As an example, make a new directory /Azureus, and then make the Torrents and Downloads directories in that folder.
 Any time you get a torrent file, or want to seed a torrent you created, put it in the Torrents folder.
 The files you want to seed, put in Downloads directory.

-Now, we want to run our client by executing our script.
-Once we have done that, we should see our new client in action.
-At first, you’ll see the patch notes, and then it will stop.
+Now, we want to run our client by executing the script we wrote earlier.
+Once we have done that, we should see the Azureus CLI for the first time.
+At first, you’ll see the patch notes and then it will stop.
 While it isn’t doing much more, you are ready to use it.
 Type “?”, and press enter.
 The basic help menu will output after this, and you can see the various things you can do.

 hack [<various options>] # Modify torrent settings.
 Use without parameters for further help. add [addoptions] [.torrent path|url] a Add a download from the given .torrent file path or url. check (<torrentoptions>) c Force recheck on torrent(s). queue (<torrentoptions>) q Queue torrent(s). remove (<torrentoptions>) r Remove torrent(s). start (<torrentoptions>) s Start torrent(s). stop (<torrentoptions>) h Stop torrent(s). host (<torrentoptions>) Host or stop hosting torrent(s). publish (<torrentoptions>) Publish or stop publishing torrent(s). forcestart (<torrentoptions>) Start torrent ignoring other limits/rule --snip-- show [<various options>] sh Show info.
 Use without parameter to get a list of available options.